ImagoXV/NanoASV/README.md

 ![Workflow](config/workflow.png)

+**NB: NanOASV is able to handle a single barcode experiment.
+It still needs a metadata file with two lines (header and data).
+Results will be produced as a one sample phyloseq object and a classical CSV for quick lookup.**

 ## Data preparation

 Directly input your `/path/to/sequence/data/fastq_pass` directory 4000 sequences `fastq.gz` files are concatenated by barcode identity to make one `barcodeXX.fastq.gz` file.

-### Single barcode experiment

-Note that NanOASV is able to handle a single barcode experiment.
-It still needs a metadata file with two lines (header and data).
-Results will be produced as a one sample phyloseq object and a classical CSV for quick lookup.

 ## Filtering